Goulburn Valley Highway: History

+Plans to convert the highway into a freeway-standard road between Seymour and Shepparton dated from 1992, as a direct result of its declaration as a National Highway.
+Construction on the first section to be converted into Goulburn Valley Freeway, 16 km from the interchange with Hume Freeway in Seymour to just south of Nagambie, started in January 1999; this included the relocation of the Aboriginal Scar Tree, a dead tree bearing scars where wood had been cut for a shield or dish, in consultation with the local Taungurung Aboriginal People, and who also attended the opening ceremony in a new south-bound rest area in April 2001.
+The Murchison East deviation opened in February 2003 (almost eleven months early), allowing a more-direct alignment of the road instead of via Murchison East and Moorlim and shortening the distance between Melbourne and Shepparton by 4 km.
+The freeway upgrade has made sections of the original Goulburn Valley Highway redundant, either incorporated into the new freeway or acting as local access roads.
+The duplication of a separate section of the highway into freeway standard through Arcadia was completed in 2008, and the bypass of Nagambie and Murchison connecting both sections of freeway was completed in 2013.

-The Goulburn Valley Highway was signed as National Route 39 between Seymour and Tocumwal in 1965, and State Route 168 between Seymour and Eildon in 1986.
-The Whitlam Government introduced the federal National Roads Act 1974, where roads declared as a National Highway were still the responsibility of the states for road construction and maintenance, but were fully compensated by the Federal government for money spent on approved projects.
-As an important interstate link between the capitals of Victoria and Queensland, the Goulburn Valley Highway was declared a National Highway between Seymour and Tocumwal in 1992.
+Goulburn Valley Highway was signed as National Route 39 between Seymour and Tocumwal in 1965 (later upgraded to National Highway 39 in 1992), and State Route 168 between Seymour and Eildon in 1986.
 With Victoria's conversion to the newer alphanumeric system in the late 1990s, this was updated to route A39 between Seymour and Tocumwal, and replaced by B340 from Seymour to Eildon.
 As stages of the highway north of Seymour are successively converted to freeway-standard, these sections are updated from route A39 to route M39.

-The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2011, VicRoads re-declared this road as Goulburn Valley Freeway (Freeway #1640), beginning in Seymour and ending in Arcadia, while re-declaring the remnants between Eildon and the border with New South Wales as Goulburn Valley Highway (Arterial #6640).
+The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2011, VicRoads re-declared this road as Goulburn Valley Freeway (Freeway #1640), between Seymour and Arcadia, while re-declaring the remnants between Eildon and the interstate border with New South Wales as Goulburn Valley Highway (Arterial #6640).

-Plans to convert the highway into a freeway-standard road between Seymour and Shepparton dated from 1992, as a direct result of its declaration as a National Highway.
-Construction on the first section to be converted, 16 km from the interchange with the Hume Freeway in Seymour to just south of Nagambie, started in January 1999; this included the relocation of the Aboriginal Scar Tree, a dead tree bearing scars where wood had been cut for a shield or dish, in consultation with the local Taungurung Aboriginal People, and who also attended the opening ceremony in a new south-bound rest area in April 2001.
-The Murchison East deviation opened in February 2003 (almost eleven months early), allowing a more-direct alignment of the road instead of via Murchison East and Moorlim and shortening the distance between Melbourne and Shepparton by 4 km.